Untouchable Verstappen Cruises In Belgium To Tighten Grip On Second Title - UrduPoint

 'Untouchable' Verstappen Cruises In Belgium To Tighten Grip On Second Title

-SpaFrancorchamps, Belgium, (UrduPoint / Pakistan Point News - 28th Aug, 2022 ) :World champion Max Verstappen blew away his rivals with a commanding performance at the Belgian Grand Prix on Sunday to take a significant step towards a second successive drivers' title as Red Bull celebrated a 1-2 with Sergio Perez finishing a far-off second.
+SpaFrancorchamps, Belgium, (UrduPoint / Pakistan Point News - 29th Aug, 2022 ) :World champion Max Verstappen blew away his rivals with a commanding performance at the Belgian Grand Prix on Sunday to take a significant step towards a second successive drivers' title as Red Bull celebrated a 1-2 with Sergio Perez finishing a remote runner-up.

 The 24-year-old Dutchman, who started from 14th on the grid, scorched through the field with devastating pace and elan to deliver crushing proof of his and Red Bull's superiority.